gcpinckert/rb_101/lesson_06/tic_tac_toe/bonus_features.md

 - [x] Better input validation throughout
 - [x] Get rid of any code redundancies
 - [x] Extract hard-coded `5` (games to win tournament) to constant (`tournament_over?` line 249)
 - [ ] Switch markers when first turn is alternated?
-(Traditionally, 'X' goes first)
+(Traditionally, 'X' goes first, but is this confusing?)
-- [ ] Add "Would you like to keep playing?" after each game to make it easy to quit out before tournament completion
+- [x] Add "Would you like to keep playing?" after each game to make it easy to quit out before tournament completion